xor-lab/rafs-datasets/README.md

 •	N X robots \
 •	N X pods

-for pods_infos.txt: \
+pods_infos.txt: \
-for example: 184;1.50/19.50;red/r/12;blue/i/6;blue/u/6;green/u/6;red/u/6;green/a/12;blue/m/6;green/m/6;red/m/18;red/s/6; \
+For example: 184;1.50/19.50;red/r/12;blue/i/6;blue/u/6;green/u/6;red/u/6;green/a/12;blue/m/6;green/m/6;red/m/18;red/s/6; \
 •	184 means pod number. \
 •	1.50/19.50 means the pod position, X: 1.50, Y: 19.50, origin of coordinate is in the bottom left corner. \
 •	blue/u/6 means there are 6 pieces for the item “character ‘u’ with blue color”.

+orders_.xml for each layout and different possibilties of : \
+ItemDescription means the item description with color, ID, letter and weight. \
+Orders means all orders, and every items in an order (the count of a single itme and ID of this item).

+pods_items_dedicated*.xml \
+pods_items_mixed_shevels*.xml: \
+the information about the pods contain the items.

-for distances data in distances folder: \
+For distances data in distances folder: \
-json format data for distances between pods or station to pods or station to station.
+The json format data for distances between pods or station to pods or station to station.
+The distances json files of the 3240 layouts are very large, so we zip the data, if using of these data please unzip the files.